Tolma4lg/gptgoterm/README.md

 # gptgoterm

-Go app to use GPT in terminal
+This is a Go application that allows you to use GPT in the terminal.

+## Usage

+To use this application, you will need to add your OpenAI API key to the `config.yaml` file.
+Once you have done that, you can run the application using the following command: go run main.go